Central Cee: 2014–2019: Career beginnings

-Ceasar-Su made his first public appearance on a now-deleted episode of Charlie Sloth's Fire In The Streets series in 2014, where he adopted the rapper name "Central Cee" (first listed as Central C).
-His first song appearance was on the "Ain't On Nuttin Remix" alongside J Hus, Bonkaz, and more in January 2015.
+Initially inspired by Chip, Bow Wow, and Fugative, who gained fame as teenagers, Caesar-Su made an early public appearance on a now-deleted episode of Charlie Sloth's Fire in the Streets series in 2014, where he adopted the rapper name "Central Cee" (first listed as Central C).
+His first song appearance was on the "Ain't On Nuttin Remix" alongside J Hus and more in January 2015.
 He released his "StreetHeat Freestyle" in February of the same year.
+In 2015, Central Cee appeared on music platform BL@CKBOX and performed verses to Tupac instrumentals alongside MoWest.
+At the age of 17, he threw his first headline show at Hoxton Square Bar & Kitchen, renting the venue for £500 and making £2,500 in profit.
+Six months later, he performed at the venue once again, describing it as "just the same as the first time", leading to a lack of motivation in his career.
 In February 2016, Central Cee was featured alongside Dave and others on the remix to the song "Spirit Bomb" by AJ Tracey.
 He later released the single "Pull Up" in August 2016.
-In March 2017, Central Cee made an appearance on music platform BL@CKBOX and performed verses to Tupac instrumentals alongside Drey Bambino.
 Central Cee released his first projects, the EP 17, and the now-deleted EPs Nostalgia and CS Vol. 1 in 2017.
 His "Next Up?" freestyle was released in October 2019, following a number of singles that released that year.

-2020–2021: Viral success and Wild West
+2020–2023: Wild West, 23, and Split Decision

 Central Cee met his future manager YBeeez in 2019, who encouraged him to pursue music further.
 After switching from auto-tuned hip hop to a style similar to UK drill, Central Cee released his breakout single "Day in the Life" on 14 June 2020.
 He followed it up with "Molly" in July, and achieved further success with the single "Loading", released on 22 October 2020.
 The music videos for the three tracks were released by GRM Daily.
 "Loading" and February 2021's "Commitment Issues" both reached the top 20 of the UK Singles Chart.
 Central Cee self-released his debut mixtape Wild West in March 2021, which debuted at number two on the UK Albums Chart and number one on the UK R&B Albums Chart.